 Table of Contents

 We are visual creatures.
 Even if you’re not an artist, it’s likely that you use visualization skills on a daily basis to get through your workday.
-Whether it be creating charts in excel or imagining what your next steps will be at the grocery store, our brains are constantly processing images and thinking visually.
+Whether it be creating charts in Excel or imagining what your next steps will be at the grocery store, our brains are constantly processing images and thinking visually.

-What many people don’t know is how much of an effect this has on our brain!
+What many people don’t know is how much of an effect this has on our brains!
 From increased memory retention to improved performance in certain activities, there are several benefits of visualization for both children and adults alike.